bwlewis/tcor/README.md

 # tcor
 An R package for fast and memory-efficient computation of thresholded correlation matrices

-A preprint of the companion note is available from http://arxiv.org/abs/1512.07246 (the article is being revised, we found some cool related references that we're adding...)
+A preprint of the companion note is available from http://arxiv.org/abs/1512.07246.

 ## Installation